Our Guru ji

 By this time, Guruji’s eldest daughter Geeta and son Prashant were also involved in teaching yoga.
 They also started teaching at the Institute with Guruji.

 Guruji's teachings were first published in 1966 as Light on Yoga .
 This book has been translated into 18 languages.
 Today, he is the author of 14 books.

-Sadly, our beloved Guruji passed away in August 2014, aged 95.
+Sadly, our beloved Guruji died in August 2014, aged 95.
 His daughter Geetaji, died in December 2018, but his teaching is being taken forward by some of his children, grandchildren and students.
 His son Prashant and grand-daughter Abhijata now manage the running of RIMYI and co-ordinate Iyengar Yoga practitioners around the world.